-Riders are divided into groups according to their official qualifying results.
+For Heat 1 & Heat 2, Riders are divided into groups according to their official qualifying results.
 The qualifying winner is group A leader, runner up in the qualifying leads group B and so on.
+For Heat 3 & Heat 4, riders are divided into groups according to current point scoring of the racing weekend after Heat 1 & Heat 2.
+In case there are two riders tied on points, the rider with better qualifying laptime is advantaged in the current standings.
 In case the group is not complete because of a qualified rider's absence, riders who did not qualify for this particular session cannot replace or complete the session riders' field.

-20.5 HEAT 1, HEAT 2, HEAT 3 (HT)
+20.5 HEAT 1, HEAT 2, HEAT 3, HEAT 4 (HT)

 All Heats have the same direction as the qualification.
 The heat consists of a number of laps described in section 20 and 21 of this rulebook.
 The heats are run according to the groups that were created after the riders' qualification.
 The leader (the best rider according to the qualification in the group) leads the starting procedure (in case of flying start).
 See chapter ride, flying start and off-shore start.
-If a rider misses the buoy, she/he shall conduct an extra Joker Lap run in the current or following lap (it is not considered as an obligatory run to the joker zone).
-Riders execute the number of Joker Laps in a heat as in Art.
+If a rider misses the buoy, she/he shall conduct an extra Long Lap run in the current or following lap (it is not considered as an obligatory run).
+Riders execute the number of Long Laps in a heat as in Art.
 Lap Chart.
-However, it is only up to the rider in which lap he/she decides to do so except the moment the rider passes the Finish gate.
+However, it is only up to the rider in which lap he/she decides to do so.
+The rider is allowed to take the Long Lap(s) after having completed at least one lap.